lairdkruger/Plasma/README.md

 - a powerful computer (CPU) is recommended to minimise latency between the sound and the visuals
 - an external microphone is also recommended to maximise the input sound quality
+- be sure to refresh the page sometimes (this is not needed if the music is normalised)